aamrits/interview-questions-prep/javascript.md

 }
 ```
 Whenever a promise is rejected, one of two events is sent to the global scope:
-- rejectionhandled: Sent when a promise is rejected, after that rejection has been handled by the executor's reject function.
+- **rejectionhandled**: Sent when a promise is rejected, after that rejection has been handled by the executor's reject function.
-- unhandledrejection: Sent when a promise is rejected but there is no rejection handler available.
+- **unhandledrejection**: Sent when a promise is rejected but there is no rejection handler available.

-In both cases, the event has a promise property indicating the promise that was rejected, and a reason property that provides the reason given for the promise to be rejected.
+In both cases, the event has a promise property indicating the promise that was rejected and a reason property that provides the reason given for the promise to be rejected.
 ```javascript
 // Creating a Promise around setTimeout: setTimeout(() => saySomething("10 seconds passed"), 10*1000);